rohantikotekar/Feature-Optimization-Engine-for-High-Dimensional-ML-Models/README.md

 ## Solution

-My method rates feature importance based on taking various permutations of the overall features.
+My method automates the process of finding the best possible features to get a good accuracy.
+It uses forward propagation and backward elimination algorithms to find the most optimized subset of features.
+These features are then given to the ML model for training.